 Quick Summary to How to Start a New Garden Successfully in Your Backyard

-Vegetable gardens need an area that receives at least six hours of sunlight each day in order for plants to thrive and produce food.
+Vegetable gardens need an area that receives at least six hours of sunlight each day for plants to thrive and produce food.
 Vegetables need different levels of sunlight, so it is important to know which vegetables require full sun, partial sun, or shade.

-Soil is essential for a success as it serves as the foundation and provides support for growth and plant roots.
-Quality soil needs to contain the right balance of nutrients, pH levels, and drainage in order for plants to thrive.
+Soil is essential for success as it serves as the foundation and provides support for growth and plant roots.
+Quality soil needs to contain the right balance of nutrients, pH levels, and drainage for plants to thrive.
 If you’re starting a vegetable garden from scratch, it’s important to test your soil first to make sure it is suitable for vegetable plants.

 Seedlings should be planted 6-8 weeks before the last frost date and seeds should be planted 2-3 weeks before the last frost date.
+Check out this post to help you garden through winter.

 You can also space for succession planting so that every few weeks, you have fresh produce without missing out and growing continuously.